 Win32/FakeRean family of fake antivirus programs

-FakeRean/Braviax family of fake antivirus programs is being developed and distributed by Cyber criminals.
-The main purpose of these rogue programs is to infiltrate user's operating system and display fake security scans in order to trick users into purchasing a fake license key.
-Cyber criminals who are responsible for creating these bogus programs are using exploit kits to infiltrate users computers.
-Exploit kits rely on out-dated software in order to infect user's operating system, thus keeping one's installed software up-to-date could drastically decrease the risk of getting one's computer infected.
-Braviax/FakeRean family of rogues is well known for it's name changing fake antivirus programs.
-All of the bogus programs from this family are capable of detecting the operating system of the computer that they are about to infiltrate and change their name accordingly.
-For example when infecting a computer running Windows 7 operating system, rogue programs from this family would appear as Windows 7 Antivirus, Windows 7 Internet Security, Windows 7 Home Security or Win 7 Security.
-Windows XP users would see these bogus programs appearing as Windows XP Antivirus, Windows XP Internet Security, etc.
+The FakeRean/Braviax family of fake antivirus programs is developed and distributed by cyber criminals.
+The main purpose of these rogue programs is to infiltrate users' operating systems and display fake security scans to trick users into purchasing a fake license key.
+Cyber criminals responsible for creating these bogus programs use 'exploit kits' to infiltrate users' systems.
+Exploit kits rely on outdated software to infect users' operating systems, and therefore, keeping your installed software up-to-date can drastically reduce the risk of computer virus infection.
+The Braviax/FakeRean family of rogues is well known for the name-changing capability of its fake antivirus programs.
+The bogus programs from this family detect the operating system of the computers targeted for infiltration and modify their names accordingly.
+For example, when infecting a computers running the Windows 7 operating system, rogue programs from this family appear as Windows 7 Antivirus, Windows 7 Internet Security, Windows 7 Home Security, or Win 7 Security.
+Windows XP users observe these bogus programs appearing as Windows XP Antivirus, Windows XP Internet Security, etc.

-The main goal of distributing such rogue programs is to convince PC users into thinking that their computers are at risk in order to sell useless license keys.
-In reality paying for any program from FakeRean/Braviax family would equal to sending one's money to Cyber criminals - you would loose your money moreover you would give away your banking information and this could end up in further money thefts.
-PC users should use cautious when purchasing security software to protect their computers - Internet is full of fake ones, so one should always do some research before buying an antivirus program.
-Furthermore none of the legitimate antivirus programs starts a security scan every time user loads their operating system.
-Most common source of fake antivirus programs from this family are infected email messages, malicious websites and drive-by downloads.
-To protect your computer from such security infections one should always keep your operating system and all of the installed software up-to-date, furthermore you should always use legitimate antivirus and anti-spyware software.
+The main reason for distribution of these rogue programs is to convince PC users into believing that their computers are at risk, and then to sell the useless license keys.
+In fact, paying for any program from the FakeRean/Braviax family is equivalent to sending your money to cyber criminals - you will lose your money and divulge your banking information, potentially leading to further thefts from your account.
+PC users should express caution when purchasing security software to protect their computers since the Internet is rife with fake versions.
+Always research these products before purchasing any antivirus program.
+Furthermore, no legitimate antivirus programs start security scans each time the user loads their operating system.
+Common sources of fake antivirus programs from this family are infected email messages, malicious websites, and drive-by downloads.
+To protect your computer from security infections such as this, keep your operating system and all installed software up-to-date and use legitimate antivirus and anti-spyware software.

-Here are some name variations used by fake antivirus programs from this family:
+The following are the names of some variations used by fake antivirus programs from this family: